Eye Massager Benefits

 2. RENPHO Heated Eye Massager

-The percussion-style massaging breaks down swelling and is aided by the massage pads sitting at a toasty 107°F.
+The percussion-style massaging breaks down swelling and is aided by the massage pads, which sit at a toasty 107°F.

 Related Questions